CSESoc-CompClub/constitution/CONSTITUTION.rst

 #.
 The duties of the Co-President (Internals) in addition to the duties of Co-President shall be

    #.
-To supervise and oversee the Internals portfolio;
+To supervise and oversee the delegated functions of internal-facing Portfolios as outlined in Section 3.4;
    #.
 To communicate with the Executive before and after any relevant Meetings with the School, to pass on information;
    #.
 To liaise with the School and the club’s Executive
    #.
 To facilitate culture and team relations within the society;